 All of the above require immediate medical attention, so you can get a proper diagnosis and begin treatment right away.
 If you are in a work-related accident, always notify your employer and do not hesitate to head straight to the emergency room.
 The right case can often limit the long-term effects of an injury.

 Your employer’s workers’ compensation insurance should cover your medical expenses and a percentage of your lost wages due to your work-related injuries.
 In some cases, another driver may be liable for the accident, in which case you might have a private insurance claim against their policy, as well.
-Always discuss all of your options for recovery with a workers’ compensation lawyer in Huntington Beach.
+Always discuss all of your options for recovery with a workers’ compensation lawyer in Southern California.

 The law firm Jackson & Jackson helps clients with workers’ compensation claims after many types of workplace accidents, including vehicle crashes.
-Call (562) 269-5394 or contact us online for a free case evaluation with a Huntington Beach workers’ compensation attorney.
+Call (562) 269-5394 or contact us online for a free case evaluation with a Southern California workers’ compensation attorney.